KrissLin/happyVIIIM/README.md

 ## Modifying Registers
-`"qp` paste the contents of the register to the current cursor position `I` enter insert mode at the begging of the pasted line `^` add the missing motion to return to the front of the line `<Escape>` return to visual mode
+`"qp` paste the contents of the register to the current cursor position

+`I` enter insert mode at the begging of the pasted line

+`^` add the missing motion to return to the front of the line

+`<Escape>` return to visual mode

-`"qyy yank` this new modified macro back into the q register `dd` delete the pasted register from the file your editing
+`"qyy yank` this new modified macro back into the q register

+`dd` delete the pasted register from the file your editing

+## small shortcuts
+Swap the current word with the next: `dawwP`

+`ea` - insert (append) at the end of the word

+Swap the current word with the next: dawwP

+wq or :x or `ZZ` - write (save) and quit

+q! or `ZQ` - quit and throw away unsaved changes